| |

 used to buy atar, clothes and some essential household goods.
 On

-Maulana Ali’s house, on Rasulullah’s ‘utnee’
+Maulana Ali’s house, on Rasoolullaah’s ‘utnee’

 (S.A.W.) together with Hamzah, Aqil and the Banu Hashims followed